outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 				- melatonin, taurine, apigenin, magnolia, magnesium, rhodiola rosea, saffron, bitter orange, bergamot, CNS depressants
 				- glycine transporter type 1 inhibitors: sarcosine (cancer patients should avoid sarcosine)
 				- NMDAR antagonists: phenylalanine, kynurenic acid from tryptophan
+				- avoid caffeine: caffeine is a psychoactive stimulant of the central nervous system that increases alertness/energy by blocking adenosine, which increases anxiety symptoms like high blood pressure and increased heart rate
+				- avoid acidosis which can increase anxiety
 				- Increased HDAC2 expression decreases the expression of genes important for the maintenance of dendritic spine density such as BDNF, Arc, and NPY, leading to increased anxiety and alcohol-seeking behavior
 					- Nucleus accumbens deep brain stimulation decreases ratings of depression and anxiety in treatment-resistant depression https://pubmed.ncbi.nlm.nih.gov/19914605/